nvh/nvh.github.io/_posts/2012-04-17-nesting-stacks-in-spine-dot-js.markdown

 ---
 layout: post
-title: "Nesting Stacks in Spine.js"
+title: Nesting Stacks in Spine.js
 date: 2012-04-17 23:55
 categories: CoffeeScript Spine
 featured_image: /images/cover.jpg
+excerpt: >
-excerpt: "Spine.js is a simple and lightweight MVC framework in CoffeeScript.
-It has a nifty feature called 'Stacks', which I can't explain better than the documentation: Stacks are a way of grouping controllers, ensuring that only one controller is activated and displayed at any one time."
+    [Spine.js](http://spinejs.com) is a simple and lightweight MVC framework in CoffeeScript.
+It has a nifty feature called 'Stacks', which I can't explain better than the documentation: "Stacks are a way of grouping controllers, ensuring that only one controller is activated and displayed at any one time."
 ---
 [Spine.js](http://spinejs.com) is a simple and lightweight MVC framework in CoffeeScript.
 It has a nifty feature called 'Stacks', which I can't explain better than the documentation: